 By gathering a multidisciplinary team of the best orthopedic consultants and specialists, we offer our patients a unique experience and the highest standard of care in a safe and friendly environment that provides access to state-of-the-art treatment.
 We use advanced imaging technologies to ensure patients can receive the most appropriate diagnostic evaluations and orthopedic treatments.
 Treatments offered include both surgical and non-interventional procedures such as radio-frequency ablation, nerve blocks, stem cells and PRP.

-Our orthopedic doctors and surgeons, located in Dubai, Abu Dhabi and Al Ain, offer the full spectrum of orthopedic services to adults and children; they can treat disorders of the bones, joints, ligaments, tendons and muscles and help their patients move with greater comfort and ease.
+Our orthopedic surgeons in Dubai and doctors offer the full spectrum of orthopedic services to adults and children; they can treat disorders of the bones, joints, ligaments, tendons and muscles and help their patients move with greater comfort and ease.

 Our orthopedic services include: